annleefores/cruddur/journal/week0.md

 > Different services have different costs and the cost of each service varies based on the region.

-View cost and services that are currently running
+View cost and services that are currently running.

 - Profile -> Billing Dashboard -> Bills (left pane)

-Free tier usage
+Free tier usage.

 - Profile -> Billing Dashboard -> Free tier (left pane)